 - High humidity with continued rains and some dry days, means Laos’ landscape is green and lush with some great deals attainable from the hotels.

 - More frequent and heavier rain sees August as the wettest time to be in Laos.
-The waterfalls and 4000 Islands in the south are at their fullest.
+The waterfalls and 4,000 Islands in the south are full in time for the approaching dry season.

 - Avoid the crowds in September as the rains begin to subside towards the end of the month.
 The countryside is green and lush particularly in Vang Vieng and in the north.